monome/docs/grid/grid-computer.md

 Running into trouble?
 [Check out the serialosc docs](../serialosc/setup).

-## scripting

-The grid is *intended* to be reimagined.
-You give it purpose and meaning that's all your own: instrument, experiment, tool, toy... choose your own adventure!
-Let's start with some introductory knowledge: potential energy for radical creative freedom.

-The following tutorials show how to use different languages and environments to achieve the same goal: a playable step sequencer which interfaces with the grid.

-- [Max](/docs/grid/studies/max) -- a highly refined graphical patching environment.
-- [Arduino](/docs/grid/studies/arduino) -- embedded programming to connect grids to external hardware.
-- [Processing](/docs/grid/studies/processing) -- integrated development environment for visual experimentation.
-- [Puredata](/docs/grid/studies/pd) -- open-source graphical patching for audio processing.
-- [SuperCollider](/docs/grid/studies/sc) -- synthesis engine and programming environment.
-- [Python](/docs/grid/studies/python) -- general purpose programming language.
-- [Node.js](/docs/grid/studies/nodejs) -- web-centric script programming platform.

 ## applications

 Here are open source applications others have scripted using the above environments.
 Many of the applications require [Max](http://cycling74.com) which includes a free runtime.